martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/how-to/create-custom-model-fields.md

 * they define the type and properties of the underlying column at the database level
 * they define the necessary Crystal bindings at the model class level: this means that they can contribute custom methods or instance variables to the models making use of them (eg. getters, setters, etc)
-* they define how field values are validated and / or sanitized
+* they define how field values are validated and/or sanitized

-Creating a custom model field does not necessarilly mean that all of these responsibilities need to be taken care of as part of the custom field implementation.
+Creating a custom model field does not necessarily mean that all of these responsibilities need to be taken care of as part of the custom field implementation.
 It really depends on whether you want to:

 * leverage an existing built-in model field (eg. integer, string, etc)
 * or create a new model field from scratch.